shahanJP/LandingPage-Project/README.md

      <html>

-   <p>Thankyou udacity for indepth tutorial and to the details lesson.
-It has been great learning experience. <p>
+   <p>Thankyou All Team member and Elias for you throughout Support. <p>